What we're doing

 The scheme is considered to be one of Council’s most valuable assets.
 It protects some 10,000 hectares of fertile floodplain land and has increased the amount of land being used for high yield horticultural purposes.

-The scheme includes 63km of stop bank and associated assets which is the length of the Waipaoa River from Te Karaka ou to the river mouth.
+The scheme includes 64km of stopbank and associated assets which is the length of the Waipaoa River between the Te Karaka township and the rivermouth.

 The project will improve the capacity of the existing scheme and:

-- Increase the width of the existing stop banks to 4 meters and increase the height by 0.6 or 0.9 meters in high risk areas.
+♦ Increase the width of the existing stopbanks to have a 4m crest-width and increase the crest height by around one metre.

-- Maintain flood protection for a one-in-100-year flood event.
+♦ Maintain flood protection for a one-in-100-year flood event accounting for climate change out to the year 2090.

-We're currently reviewing whether the project life cycle can be shortened to 10 years or less.
-Currently the project is forecast to occur over a 15-year period at a cost of $9.3 million.
+Currently the project is forecast to occur over a 15-year period at a cost of $16 million.

-The first stage of the project (priority 1) is set to commence construction in summer 2017/2018.
+The first stage of the project is set to commence construction in summer 2018/2019.

-Currently, the annual construction length is 4km, with construction occurring only over the summer months.
+Currently, the annual construction length is 5-8km, with construction occurring only over the summer months.

 For more information and to see the project timeline The Waipaoa Flood Protection Scheme [PDF, 555 KB]